 1. Who attends WNU’s Summer Institute?

 The Summer Institute is an international programme, attracting participants from established and developing nuclear nations alike.
 The majority of Fellows selected to attend the Summer Institute have been working in the nuclear sector for 3+ years and are identified by their organizations as having the potential to become industry leaders.
 View SI Alumni demographics here.

 2. What is the role of the Fellow?

 3. How long are the days at the SI?

 Our days at the Summer Institute typically start at around 08:00/09:00 and end at 17:30/18:00, depending on the culture of our host country.
 Social activities, both WNU organized and more informal, can last late into the evening.
 Please note that during the week of technical tours there will be several long journeys completed by bus or/and train, which extends the duration of the day.

 1. What materials are required for the application?

 In addition to personal, academic, and professional information, the Summer Institute application requires fellows to upload the following documents in English.
 If documents are not in English, please provide a translation.

-A 300-word statement of motivation and goals for participation
+A 300-word statement of your expectations and goals for participation

 2 Signed reference letters (One letter should be from your supervisor and one can be an academic or professional referee)